Algebraic approximation and the decomposition theorem for K\"ahler Calabi-Yau varieties: Locally trivial deformations along foliations and resolutions

 Before the proof it will be useful to explicitly describe the \v{C}ech hypercohomology of two-term complexes.
 For a two-term complex $K=[A\xrightarrow{f} B]$ of sheaves on a topological space supported in degrees $[0,1]$ and a cover $\underline{U}=\{U_i\}$, by taking the total \v{C}ech complex we see that the \v{C}ech cochains and coboundary operators are given by

 We write

 for the $\ell$-cocycles and $\ell$-coboundaries.

 \begin{proof}[Proof of Proposition \ref{proposition defo sub}] Both parts are easily seen via \v{C}ech cohomology.
-By Proposition \ref{proposition defo foliation}, any $(\sX/S)\in F^\lt_E(A)$ is trivialized on a Stein open cover $\underline{U}:=\{U_i\}$ of $X$, and we may further assume we have $E|_{U_i}=Q|_{U_i}\oplus B_i$ for some sheaf $B_i$.
-As nilpotent thickenings of Stein spaces are Stein, we may compute (hyper)cohomology in the following using \v{C}ech cohomology with the cover $\{U_i\}$.
+By Proposition \ref{proposition defo foliation}, any $(\sX/S)\in F^\lt_E(A)$ is trivialized on a Stein (or affine) open cover $\underline{U}:=\{U_i\}$ of $X$, and we may further assume we have $E|_{U_i}=Q|_{U_i}\oplus B_i$ for some sheaf $B_i$.
+As nilpotent thickenings of Stein spaces are Stein, see e.g. \cite[Kapitel~V, \S~4.3, Satz~5]{GR77}, we may compute (hyper)cohomology in the following using \v{C}ech cohomology with the cover $\{U_i\}$.

 For the tangent space claim in the first part, take a small extension $A'\to A$ with kernel $J$, and assume $(\sX'/S'),(\sX'',S')\in F^\lt_{E;Q}(A')$ both lift $(\sX/S)\in F^\lt_{E;Q}(A)$.
-If $(\sX'/S')\in F^\lt_E(A')$ is given by gluing data $g'_{ij}$ on $U_{ij}$, then $\sX''/S'$ is given by gluing data $g'_{ij}(1-e_{ij})$ for a 1-cocycle $e$ valued in $E\otimes_k J$, by Proposition \ref{proposition defo foliation}.
-With respect to those local trivializations we have $Q_{\sX'/S'}=(1+f'_i)(Q\otimes_k A')$, and therefore $Q_{\sX''/S}=(1+f'_i+(\pi_i\otimes 1)^{-1}v_i)(Q\otimes_k A')$ for a 0-cochain $v$ valued in $\sHom_{\sO_X}(Q,E/Q)\otimes_k J$, where $\pi_i:B_i\to(E/Q)|_{U_i}$ is the obvious isomorphism.
+If $(\sX'/S')\in F^\lt_E(A')$ is given by gluing data $g'_{ij}$ on $U_{ij}$, then $\sX''/S'$ is given by gluing data $g'_{ij}(1-e_{ij})$ for a 1-cocycle $e$ valued in $E\otimes_\C J$, by Proposition \ref{proposition defo foliation}.
+With respect to those local trivializations we have $Q_{\sX'/S'}=(1+f'_i)(Q\otimes_\C A')$, and therefore $Q_{\sX''/S}=(1+f'_i+(\pi_i\otimes 1)^{-1}v_i)(Q\otimes_\C A')$ for a 0-cochain $v$ valued in $\sHom_{\sO_X}(Q,E/Q)\otimes_\C J$, where $\pi_i:B_i\to(E/Q)|_{U_i}$ is the obvious isomorphism.
 Now for the $Q_{\sX'/S'}$ to glue we must have that $(1-f'_j)g'_{ij}(1+f'_i)$ preserves $Q$, and likewise for the $Q_{\sX''/S'}$ to glue we must have that

 preserves $Q$, and therefore that $\mathrm{ad}^{E;Q}(e)=\delta v$.
-Working backward, $Z^1(\underline{U},M^{E;Q})\otimes_k J$ naturally acts transitively on the set of lifts of $(\sX/S)\in F^\lt_{E;Q}(A)$, and the 1-coboundaries are easily seen to act trivially.
+Working backward, $Z^1(\underline{U},M^{E;Q})\otimes_\C J$ naturally acts transitively on the set of lifts of $(\sX/S)\in F^\lt_{E;Q}(A)$, and the 1-coboundaries are easily seen to act trivially.